Henderson Beach State Park

 At Henderson Beach State Park, pristine white sugar sand beaches and more than 6,000 feet of natural scenic shoreline border the emerald green waters of the Gulf of Mexico.
 Natural features of the park include sand pines, scrub oaks, and dune rosemary.
 Boardwalks provide access to the beach for swimming, sunbathing, and fishing.

-Two large pavilions allow for picnicking and grilling.
-A playground is the first stop on our nature trail and is sure to be a success with the kids.
+Large pavilions allow for picnicking and grilling.
+A playground is the first stop on the nature trail and is sure to be a hit with the kids.
 The nature trail provides visitors a rare glimpse of the coastal dune ecosystem and abundant wildlife and is pet friendly.
 Camping at Henderson Beach State Park provides 60 campsites that are located in our secondary dune system.

 The sites include water and electric hookups and access to air conditioned and heated bathhouse facilities.
 A separate beach access boardwalk with outdoor showers and a playground are included in our campground.
 Henderson Beach is A.D.A accessible and includes beach wheel chair availability.
 Visitors can enjoy truly breathtaking sunsets while relaxing by the warm crystal clear water of the Gulf of Mexico.